Credit Union Loans

 - Membership criteria: To become a member, you'll have to qualify by meeting certain criteria.
 That usually means you share some characteristics with other members, such as where you live or the industry in which you or your family members work.

 - Easy ways in: No matter who you are, there's a good chance that you can join a credit union, and you may be surprised at how easy it is to qualify.
-For example, when buying a car, you might find that the dealership is able to make you a member—without your ever having to visit one of the branches.
+For example, when buying a car, the dealership may be able to make you a member—without you ever having to visit one of the branches.
 By buying from that dealer, you meet one of the credit union’s eligibility requirements.

 Applying for a Loan